xapple/gefes/README.md

     $ pip install scipy
     $ pip install pysam
     $ pip install concoct
+    $ pip install tabulate

-It also uses several first party python libraries that we have developed and use in several projects.
+It also uses several first-party python libraries that we have developed and use in several projects.
 You can get them by running these commands:

     $ pip install plumbing
     $ pip install fasta
     $ pip install pymarktex

-Don't forget to rehash the executable links at the end if you are using pyenv like we do:
+Don't forget to rehash the executable links at the end if you are using `pyenv` like we do:

     $ pyenv rehash